danvuk567/SP500-Stock-Analysis/Python-ETL-Process/readme.md

             # Clear the existing data in the Data_STG table
             clear_table(s1, 'Financial_Securities.Equities.Data_STG')

-Next, we'll use the tickers we have loaded in the Equties table and store them in a dataframe and convert the values to a list called *ticker_list*.
+Next, we'll use the Tickers we have loaded in the Equities table and store them in a dataframe and convert the values to a list called *ticker_list*.

             # Define SQL query to retrieve tickers from the Equities table
             sql_stat = """SELECT